 If you’re very well organized then you rarely have to deal with expired coupons.
 You make sure to organize your coupons by date.
 You always shop on the same day of the week.
 Of course, you make sure to use any coupons that will expire before the next week’s grocery run.
+But most of us are not organized.

 The Clerk Can Override Expired Coupons